As soon as a user starts drafting a document, there is an option to save the document by clicking the Save button on the bottom of the page.

 Upon resuming work on a document, a pop-up window will appear prompting you with options to continue working from where you last left off, or to start from the last saved version of your document.

 When a document is initially saved in Document Editor, a new Document Record is automatically created in Legito’s Smart Document Management area.
 Once saved, the first version a document is created.
-Additionally, a range of Smart Document Management tools become available, including Chat and Download.
+Additionally, a range of Smart Document Management tools become available, including Conversation and Download.

 Each save creates a new document Version, to which a user can always return.
 And each new Version updates the Document Record in Legito’s Smart Document Management area.
 More about Version History can be found in the Version area of the KnowledgeBase.